Based in the San Francisco area, artist Melanie Tiongson creates fun and whimsical artworks

 “At the age of fifteen, my

-family and I immigrated to Oakland California that changed my life profoundly.
+family and I immigrated to Oakland California which changed my life profoundly.

 As a young teenager, it was a difficult transition to adapt to this new